Used Manual Citroen C5 Cars in Scotland

 About the Citroen C5 Aircross

 The original C5 Aircross sold on comfort, space and value.
 This MK2 version remains comfortable and spacious, keeping its value emphasis.
 But ramps up style and technology quite a lot; there's now far more of a 'want one' factor.
 You might have felt a bit frumpy parking the MK1 model at the gym, but there are no such issues with this, its successor.
-As for the EV version, well you'd have to seriously consider it if you were looking at a Vauxhall Grandland Electric or a Peugeot E-3008 because it has all the same engineering and will be significantly better value than either.
+You'd have to seriously consider it if you were looking at the other mainstream Stellantis Group alternatives in this segment - the Vauxhall Grandland, the Peugeot 3008 or the Jeep Compass - because it has all the same engineering and is significantly better value.
 Not everything is great of course.
 We'd have sacrificed quite a lot of this MK2 model's trendiness to keep the previous version's individual rear seats and sliding bench.
 And, as before, this Citroen won't suit those who prioritise press-on driving dynamics.
 If you can live with those two caveats though, there's lots to like here and this car stands out as a result.
 As it very much needs to.

 Representative Example